rockettheme/docs/Docs/joomla/templates/clarion/INDEX.md

 Built on the Gantry Framework, Clarion has a range of powerful, flexible and intuitive features and functions.
 The administrative interface offers a user friendly control panel for intricately customizing the template layouts.

-Clarion has styled support for a variety of RocketTheme Addons, such as RokGallery, RokNewsPager, RokTabs, as well as K2, the advanced content extension.
+Clarion has styled support for a variety of RocketTheme extensions, such as RokGallery, RokNewsPager, RokTabs, as well as K2, the advanced content extension.

 >> NOTICE: Clarion is a Joomla 2.5 and Joomla 3.x Template.